-Listening to your customers and using the feedback generated is widely considered essential to business success, so how do you make sure the your Voice of the Customer activities will make a difference?We looked at a recent report on the effectiveness of the Voice of the Customer by Temkin Group which reveals that while the majority of companies have customer feedback activity in place there are some key factors which are essential for success and which will help to identify return on investment (ROI).
+Listening to your customers and using the feedback generated is essential to business success, so how do you make sure the your Voice of the Customer (VoC) activities will make a difference?We looked at a recent report on the effectiveness of the Voice of the Customer by Temkin Group.
+This reveals that while the majority of companies have customer feedback activity in place there are some key factors which are essential for success and which will help to identify return on investment (ROI).

 Key factors for Voice of the Customer success